jkeneda/jupyter-math-book/_sources/docs/business-algebra/functions/1-b-function-definitions.md

 ## Functions in math vs. computer science

+Let's return to the {prf:ref}`shipping cost example <shipping-cost-example>` above.
 If we were writing code in a programming language, we might write something like:

 ``` javascript
 function shippingCost(orderNumber) {